• Skip to primary navigation

 Sowing Seed Indoors

-The first few years I grew cucumbers I listened to what "experts" said and never started the plants indoors.
+I listened to what "experts" said the first few years I grew cucumbers and never started the plants indoors.
 I waited until the soil was warm and planted the cucumber seeds directly in the ground.
-I've now been growing cucumbers in our garden for over 15 years and today I'm going to share my favorite seed starting tips for cucumbers.
-Hopefully, I'll save you from the frustration I felt in those early years.
+I've now been growing cucumbers in our garden for over 15 years, and today, I'm going to share my favorite seed-starting tips for cucumbers.
+Hopefully, I'll save you from my frustration in those early years.

 cucumber seedlings text says Seed Starting Tips For Cucumbers